fbpx

 Pipiwai Trail (East Maui)

 NOTE: Don’t hike this trail if a storm is predicted.
-The Pipiwai Trail is very dangerous if the weather turns bad, as it is prone to flash floods.
-Pristine mountain streams can turn into raging floods, sweeping people away.
-You shouldn’t be on ANY Maui hiking trail in stormy weather, but this trail, in particular, requires extra caution.
-So plan all Maui hikes with an eye on the weather forecasts.
+The Pipiwai Trail can be very dangerous if the weather turns bad.
+It can get extremely slick and is prone to flash floods.
+Streams can quickly turn into raging flood waters, sweeping people away.
+You shouldn’t be on ANY Maui hiking trail in stormy weather, but this trail requires extra caution.
+Additionally, obey all posted signage and don’t venture to the base of Waimoku Falls.
+Falling rocks have taken multiple lives here.
+For the safest experience, book a Road to Hana tour.

 Twin Falls (North Shore)

 Tiffany’s Tips: This hike is perfect for those who don’t have time to drive all the way to Hana but want a little sample of the tropical beauty of this area.
-There are two waterfall trails here, both easy to do.
-You can swim in the pools created by the waterfall, and go underneath the waterfall itself.
+You can swim in the pools created by the waterfalls, and at the top waterfall, go underneath the waterfall itself.
 You’ll likely see locals jumping off the cliff into the pool!
-This trail gets EXTREMELY muddy and mushy after a rain so be prepared for that.
-Slippers (flip flops) will only get stuck in the mud, so wear solid shoes that you don’t mind getting muddy.
+If you prefer to take a tour, check out the Maui Waterfall & Jungle Hiking Experience.

 Sliding Sands (Keoneheehee Trail at Haleakala)